This post may contain affiliate links which won’t change your price but will share some commission.

 For gluten-free oat flour, be sure to use oats that are labeled gluten-free.
 There can be trace amounts of gluten in regular oats.

-Blender Shortcut: Once you’ve made the flour, you can also mash the bananas in a blender.
-If you choose this shortcut, you can go ahead and mix all the wet ingredients in the blender.
-Then transfer everything to a large bowl and stir the wet and dry ingredients together.
+Bananas can be mashed by hand with a fork, or you can mash the bananas in a blender.
+If you choose this shortcut, you can go ahead and mix all the wet ingredients in the blender along with the banana, then transfer everything to a large bowl and stir the wet and dry ingredients together.

-Bananas: Weigh your bananas and use 1 pound (about 3 bananas).
 The bananas should be very ripe with brown spots for the best oat flour banana bread.
 They really can’t be too ripe (unless they’re moldy).
 If the bananas aren’t especially ripe, you may want to increase the maple syrup a bit.
 I don’t recommend making this recipe with bananas that still have green on them, because the flavor won’t be as good.
 Wait a few days until they’re ripe.
+For this recipe, weigh your bananas and use 1 pound (about 3 bananas).

-Variations: This recipe is delicious as written, but you could also add chocolate chips, chopped walnuts, or blueberries for a unique variation.
+This recipe is delicious as written, but you could also add chocolate chips, chopped walnuts, or blueberries for a unique variation.
 And if you don’t have quite enough banana, you can add applesauce or pumpkin puree in place of some of the mashed banana.

 Oat Flour Banana Bread